 Year 6 2018 to 2019

-Autumn 2 is going to be just as busy as Autumn 1; we have lots of exciting learning and we will be looking for the children to demonstrate their very best behaviour, effort and attitude throughout their final year at primary school.
+Spring 2 is going to be just as busy as Spring 1; we have lots of exciting learning and we will be looking for the children to demonstrate their very best behaviour, effort and attitude throughout their final year at primary school.

 The children will have a double session of PE the following week.
 The children will also complete the daily mile each afternoon.
-Please note the PE day has changed from a Monday to a Friday.
+Please note the PE day is on a Friday.

 Miss Watson and the UKS2 team.